xari/xari-dev/content/blog/horizontal-bar-plot/index.md

 ---
-title: JS Data Recipies Pt.
-V — Horizontal Bar Plot With D3
+title: Horizontal Bar Plot With D3
-date: 2021-12-16
+date: 2021-12-29
 description: Everything you need to know to head down the road of D3 mastery.
 ---

 <div class="call-out-indigo">

 This post is part of a series on data wrangling and visualisation with JavaScript.
+It explores data from the [Punk API](../data-wrangling-with-js), and uses it to plot asthetically pleasing charts with D3.js.
 You can find the other posts in the series at the links below.

 - [Intro — Data Wrangling and Visualisation with JavaScript](../data-wrangling-with-js)